Jim Thorpe: Marriage and family

 Thorpe married three times and had a total of eight children.
 In 1913, Thorpe married Iva M. Miller, whom he had met at Carlisle.
 In 1917, Iva and Thorpe bought a house now known as the Jim Thorpe House in Yale, Oklahoma, and lived there until 1923.
-Their young son Jim Thorpe Jr. died in 1918.
-They had four other children: James F., Gale, Charlotte, and Grace Frances, an environmentalist and Native rights activist.
+They had four children: James Jr., Gale, Charlotte, and Grace Frances, an environmentalist and Native rights activist.
+Their son James Thorpe Jr. died in the influenza epidemic of 1918 at the age of three.
 Miller filed for divorce from Thorpe in 1925, claiming desertion.

 In 1926, Thorpe married Freeda Verona Kirkpatrick (September 19, 1905 – March 2, 2007).
 She was working for the manager of the baseball team for which he was playing at the time.
 They had four sons: Phillip, William, Richard, and John Thorpe.
 Kirkpatrick divorced Thorpe in 1941, after they had been married for 15 years.

 Lastly, Thorpe married Patricia Gladys Askew on June 2, 1945.
 She was with him when he died.